The Freed Woman Fund

 Despite numerous challenges facing the Black community in the state, Connecticut is home to many generous Black residents with substantial giving capacity.
 Moreover, philanthropy has been central to Black communities, with traditions of sharing “time, talent, and treasure” through assistance to families, churches, schools, and other vehicles.
 However, the Black community's giving spirit has not been adequately channeled in such a way that allows for significant impact in addressing overall community conditions.

 TPF fills voids in our communities by creating a vehicle that allows donors in Connecticut’s Black community to work together to make their philanthropy more communal, more effective, and more powerful.
-TPF is a crucial new space through which donors can: combine their efforts with like-minded peers through such means as giving circles; continue their existing giving through new donor-advised funds; or give to endowed funds designated for specific nonprofit agencies or issues of interest.
+TPF is a crucial new space through which donors can: combine their efforts with like-minded peers through such means as giving circles; continuing their existing giving through new donor-advised funds; or giving to endowed funds designated for specific nonprofit agencies or issues of interest.

 The Prosperity Foundation provides several options for donors to realize their philanthropic goals, including unrestricted, donor-advised, scholarship, preference, and designated funds, among other possibilities.
 TPF allows donors various opportunities to achieve their community philanthropy goals in support of Connecticut’s Black community.